Come to the Rent Strike Meet-up on May 23

-Signing up for our action and following the step-by-step plan are the first steps you can take as a tenant to refuse the rent increase and enforce a rent freeze, but this is only the tip of the iceberg.
-What happens after you register?
-What can you expect from us, and what do we expect from you?
-What other steps can you take to enforce our rent freeze demand and make our campaign a success?
-We go into more detail on the page about us.
+You sign up form for our action and following the Step-by-step plan are the first steps you can take to refuse the rent increase and enforce a rent freeze, but this is just the tip of the iceberg.
+What you can expect from us and what steps you can take yourself in the fight for lower rents can be read on the page about us.
 Do you have a specific question?
 Then take a look between our Frequently Asked Questions.

 Refusing the rent increase in the regulated (social) sector and as an occupant of non-self-contained accommodation (rooms) starts with following the steps in our Step-by-Step Plan.
 Click on the arrow to read a detailed explanation of each step.
 Prefer the complete step-by-step plan as a clear PDF?
 Download here in Dutch or in English.
 Do you have questions about the Step-by-Step Plan or our action method?
 See if you can find the answer on our frequently asked questions page (FAQ the rent increase)